Vinayakgupta1/Albus_Sec_Internship_Assignment_Vinayak/README.md

 # Internship Assignments

-Welcome to my internship portfolio!
+Welcome to my internship assignment repository!
 This README provides an overview of the assignments I've completed during my internship.
-Click on the assignment names to learn more about each project.

 ## Table of Contents
 - Networking Assignment